-- 1. develop an understanding of and appreciation for the mission of the church for worldwide evangelism and church planting; - 2. become a culturally sensitive person who knows and respects his/her own culture and who is open and respectful to persons whose cultural orientations are different from his/her own: - 3. develop the skills needed to communicate the gospel effectively in cross-cultural settings; - 4. relate harmoniously to a missions sending agency, to supporters, to missionary colleagues, and to national church leaders and workers.
+- 1. develop an understanding of and appreciation for the mission of the church for worldwide evangelism and church planting; - 2. become a culturally sensitive person who knows and respects his/her own culture and who is open and respectful to persons whose cultural orientations are different from his/her own; - 3. develop the skills needed to communicate the gospel effectively in crosscultural settings; - 4. relate harmoniously to a missions sending agency, to supporters, to missionary colleagues, and to national church leaders and workers.

-Requireme 14
+Concentration Requir ements 14

-MISS 2423 Biblical Theology of Missions3
+MISS 2423 Biblical Theology of Missions 3

-MISS 3203 Missionary Vocation3
+MISS 3203 Missionary Vocation 3

-MISS 3412 History of Missions2
+MISS 3412 History of Missions 2

-MISS 3433 Intercultural Communication3
+MISS 3433 Intercultural Communication 3

-MISS 4403 Principles and Strategy of Missions3
+MISS 4403 Principles and Strategy of Missions 3

-PASTORAL CARE CONCENTRATION
+PASTORAL CARE